eliasrez/code-editor-chat-bot-agent-demo/runbook/00_runbook.md

 - Create and edit files
 - Respond with personality

-Total lines of code: ~260 (excluding blank lines and comments)
+Total lines of code: 218 (excluding blank lines and comments)

-Try asking it to:

-- "Create a FizzBuzz program in JavaScript"
-- "What's in the current directory?"
-- "Edit the FizzBuzz to go up to 50 instead of 100"
+## Additional Challenges

+- Add a fetch tool to download contents from a URL
+- Add a web search tool to search the web